CNAG-Biomedical-Informatics/cbicall/README.md

 - **sample\_map** (cohort-mode only)

-    Path (relative or absolute) to the file containing the sample ids and teh paths for the GVCF files
+    Path (relative or absolute) to the file containing the sample ids and the paths for the GVCF files

     See example [here](https://github.com/CNAG-Biomedical-Informatics/cbicall/tree/main/examples/input/sample_map.tsv)